zohahassan/zohahassan/README.md

 ## Hi there 👋
-My name is Zoha Hassan!
-I'm a Masters in Computer Science, hoping to make more space for women in tech just like me.
+My name is Zoha!
+I recently earned my Masters in Computer Science, and am hoping to make more space for women in tech just like me.
+I love building things with data, code, mindfulness, and creativity.
 Reach out if you find anything I'm working on interesting to you!

 📫 Find [my resume](Zoha_Hassan_Resume.pdf) here